Bootstrapping Fisher Market Equilibrium and First-Price Pacing Equilibrium

 In real-world auction markets such as those at internet companies, some fraction of buyers do have leftover budgets~\citep{conitzer2022multiplicative}.
 In this section, we give a bootstrap estimate of $\cJ_\FPPE$ under \nameref{as:constraint_qualification}, in which we allow users to have positive leftover budgets, but rule out degenerate buyers.
-Condition \nameref{as:constraint_qualification} is equivalent to requiring that in the population EG in \cref{eq:pop_deg} there is no weakly active constraints (those whose Lagrangian multipliers are zero).
+Condition~\nameref{as:constraint_qualification} is equivalent to requiring that in the population EG in \cref{eq:pop_deg} there is no weakly active constraints (those whose Lagrangian multipliers are zero).
 Condition~\nameref{as:constraint_qualification}, equivalent to $I_{==} = \emptyset$, is realistic because degenerate buyers are a measure-zero edge case.
 Note now $\cJ_\FPPE$ is a degenerate normal distribution supported on the hyperplane $\{h: h_i = 0, i \in I_{=} = I_{=>}\}$.

 Choose two vanishing sequences $\dwt$ and $\dtt$.
-Define the \emph{estimated} unpaced buyers $\Ihatp= \{i: \betagami > 1 - \dwt\}$ and the reduced feasible set $\hat B \defeq \{ \beta \in [0,1]^n: \beta_i = 1 \text{ for } i \in \hat I_+ \}$.
+Define the \emph{estimated} unpaced buyers $\Ihatp= \{i: \betagami > 1 - \dwt\}$ and the reduced feasible set $\hat B \defeq \{ \beta \in [0,1]^n: \beta_i = 1 \text{ for } i \in \hat I_{=} \}$.
 The proposed bootstrap estimator is